 In spite sharing the same land mass, Han characters were developed independently in China, potentially dating back to the Neolithic period.
 A key milestone in the development of the Chinese language was the standardisation of Chinese characters by the First Emperor, Qin Shihuang.

 The Americas developed their own scripts and writing systems as well, which were a combination of logographic and syllabic writing.
 Unfortunately, much of their literature has been lost due to European conquest and proselytizing by religious missionaries.

 Which brings me to my next point of the role of religion in the spread of languages.
 An idea put forth by Marisa Powell in her article entitled Spread of Language, Spread of Religion is that a power base is necessary for the spread of a language.
 And if we think about it, there simply is no greater force that can shape humanity than religion.

-Steven Dutch made the distinction between forest societies and desert societies, referring to societies that exist in environments where resources like food and water are plentiful versus those that survive under harsh, dry conditions where resources are scarce, respectively.
+Gurnek Bains, author of Cultural DNA: The Psychology of Globalization, makes a suggestion that societies which exist in environments where resources like food and water are plentiful versus those that survive under harsh, dry conditions where resources are scarce, ended up with different cultural norms.
 He observed the pattern that societies of plenty tend to be more tolerant than those of scarcity.